Audrey Walsingham: Mistress of the Robes to Anne of Denmark

 In April 1608 she was confirmed as Mistress of the Robes with an annual fee of 40 marks and two annuities worth £200 each.
 Anne of Denmark gave her presents of her old clothes, on 6 January 1611 she received a velvet gown with stripes of cloth of gold and gold lace.

 She was rumored to have a relationship with Robert Cecil (d.
 1612), and in the anonymous poem O Ladies, Ladies Howle & Cry she was accused of having caused his death together with the Countess of Suffolk by infecting him with syphilis.

 On 20 August 1613 Anne of Denmark was received at Wells, Somerset.
 The mayor William Bull hosted a dinner for members of her household including Lady Walsingham, Lady Hatton, and the four maids of honour.

 In August 1615 thieves took embroidered cushion and stool covers and sewing silk for embroidery weighing 40 pounds from Whitehall Palace said to belong to her husband, but may have been connected with the queen's wardrobe.
 The Venetian ambassador Antonio Foscarini described his final audience with Anne of Denmark in a gallery at Greenwich Palace on 4 December 1615, accompanied only by the Mistress of the Robes and his secretary, Giovanni Rizzardo.

 The court physician Théodore de Mayerne noted she suffered from serious headaches or migraine.

-She died in May 1624 and was buried at St Nicholas, Chislehurst.
+She died in May 1624, according to Mayerne from a fever and a cold, and was buried at St Nicholas, Chislehurst.